jacobvarner/hoops-jacobvarner/_posts/2020-8-21-sec-in-the-nba-draft-2010s-overview.md

 The Philadelphia 76ers drafted Ben Simmons first overall making him the second player from LSU and fourth player from the SEC taken in that position.

-Vanderbilt produced two first round picks in Wade Baldwin at 17 and Damian Jones at 30.
+Vanderbilt produced two first-round picks in Wade Baldwin at 17 and Damian Jones at 30.

 ### 2017 NBA Draft